unnati14ag/TikEasy--Movie-Ticket-Booking-App/README.md

 ## 🚀 Project Overview

-TikEasy is not just another movie ticket booking platform; it's your key to a hassle-free movie night.
-Dive into the world of cinema, reserve your dream seats, and brace yourself for future enhancements like real-time updates.
+TikEasy isn't just a movie ticket booking platform; it's your passport to a seamless movie night experience.
+Immerse yourself in the cinematic world, reserve your preferred seats, and get ready for upcoming features.

 ## 💻 Technology Stack